tortalyni/academic-kickstart/content/authors/admin/_index.md

   - course: MA in Sociology with a concentration in Cultural Social and Political Thought
     institution: University of Victoria
     year: 2020 - present
-  - course: Honours BA in Sociology with a minot in Technology and Society
+  - course: Honours BA in Sociology with a minor in Technology and Society
     institution: University of Victoria
     year: 2020
   - course: Certificate in Business Administration